-Applicants should determine the zoning for their property using the County’s Interactive Zoning Map and should review the Use Table in in Appendix B of the Sustainable Land Development Code (SLDC) to ensure that the proposed development is consistent with the allowed uses.
+Applicants should determine the zoning for their property using the County’s Interactive Zoning Map and review the Use Table in in Appendix B of the Sustainable Land Development Code (SLDC) to ensure that the proposed development is consistent with the allowed uses.

 According to Table 4-1 of the SLDC, a pre-application meeting with the County is required before submittal of all non-residential and multi-family permit applications.